thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-TOKENS-AND-TOKEN-HANDLERS.md

         ````
         bash script/ParseApplicationDeploy.sh 3
         ````
+5. Configure the contracts:
+        ````
+        forge script script/clientScripts/Application_Deploy_04_ApplicationNFTPt2.s.sol --ffi --broadcast
+        ````

-5. This script deploys the NFT token, Asset Handler Diamond, Initializes the diamond, connects the token to the handler and registers the token with the [Application Manager](../architecture/client/application/APPLICATION-MANAGER.md).
+These scripts deploy a Fungible Token, Non-Fungible Token, Asset Handler Diamond for each token, Initializes each diamond, connects the tokens to their handler and registers each token with the [Application Manager](../architecture/client/application/APPLICATION-MANAGER.md).

 <!-- These are the body links -->
 [ERC721-url]: https://eips.ethereum.org/EIPS/eip-721